How to Make Sourdough Pie Crust (with sourdough discard)

 • All Purpose Flour.
 Cake flour will work too as it is very light and airy.

 • Sourdough discard starter.
 Inactive, meaning it has come straight from the refrigerator and has not been fed yet.
+If you are new to sourdough, you can make your own sourdough starter, buy one, or get one from a fellow sourdough friend.

 • Butter.
 The butter should be very cold, and cut into pieces.